flojdek/matching-engine-1/README.md

 I do have a kid at home so wasn't easy to do pro-longed focused time spans after work of course.
 I could easily spend hours and hours just writing tests for this.

+Not a C++ expert for a long while, but did C++ long enough to hopefully not make any stupid mistakes here.
+Happy to work with it again for sure!

 == Improvements ==

 * Each type like Quantity or Price could be its own class so we get proper typing and for example don't mix up quantity or price by mistake.